-How To Break Up With Someone Who Is Sensitive, While Still Standing Your Ground
+How To Break Up With Someone Who's Super Sensitive, While Still Standing Your Ground

 I'm the person people are afraid to break up with.
 Why?
 Because I can go a little bit cray cray.
 Like, "drive past your house and refuse to admit to myself that we are broken up" cray cray.
 It's not easy to know how to break up with someone (like me), especially when you know they're extremely sensitive or prone to having their feelings hurt.
 But you can't stay with someone forever just because you're afraid of hurting their feelings.
 That does a disservice to both you, your partner, and your relationship.
 It's better to just break up than to date someone you know isn't right for you.